ramiy/relementify/README.txt

 == Screenshots ==

-1. Presets panel
-2. Choose from dozens of designs
+1. Choose from dozens of ready-to-use designs.
+2. Presets panel for Heading widget.
+3. Presets panel for Button widget.

 == Frequently Asked Questions ==